JallRex/100DaysOfCode/README.md

 -It now works (though it could be prettier and most likely a alot simpler) I attempted to go over the project and reformat many of the functions, however I ran into issues with the loadorder and getting things working 100% again, so it was kept as is with a few more functions than I'd like.

+## Day 17.
+(23.Nov)

+**Started working on project 17**

+- working on figuring out what to build, but it seems that CSS skills needs refinement, so I will attempt to create something actually nice in css ;)